Best DJ Software 2025 – Rekordbox, Serato, Traktor, VirtualDJ, Djay Pro, Engine DJ?

 1. Library preparation

 The music files on your computer aren’t ready for DJing as they stand.
-Nowadays, DJs “analyse” their music before a performance to add vital info, and importantly, organise it into playlists to make DJing easier.
+Nowadays, DJs “analyse” their music before a performance to add vital info, and importantly, organise that music into playlists to make DJing easier.

 Right now, the music prep aspect of Rekordbox software is unrivalled.